 A New York City native, Richter attended a Telluride Association junior college in California, received a B.A. from Reed College in Oregon and was a member of the University of Iowa's Writers Workshop M.F.A. program where he began his professional career under the aegis of the screenwriter of all the early James Bond films.
 While on a CBS Foundation News Fellowship at Columbia, where he received an M.A. in Public Law and Government, he joined the Edward R. Murrow-Fred Friendly documentary unit and produced prime time documentaries and news features with Walter Cronkite.
 Charles Kuralt, Eric Sevareid, Mike Wallace, Dan Rather and other correspondents.
 He is the last producer in the Murrow/Friendly CBS unit still making documentaries.
-After CBS he produced prime time documentaries for ABC with Peter Jennings as correspondent, for NBC with Phil Donahue, for PBS "Nova" and for other PBS telecasts.
+After CBS he produced prime time documentaries for ABC with Peter Jennings as correspondent, for NBC with Phil Donahue, for PBS "Nova" and for other independent PBS telecasts.
 For ten years he was volunteer President of the nationwide 5,000 member Association of Independent Video and Filmmakers, and on the International Documentary Association board as their New York representative for seven years.
 He is a member of the Writers Guild East, Society of Professional Journalists, Academy of Motion Picture Arts and Sciences.
 He was awarded a 2008 National Emmy for "exceptional merit in nonfiction filmmaking" as Executive Producer of the HBO version of his The Last Atomic Bomb.
-He is currently producing a documentary about the largely forgotten and pivotal trial of Huey Newton.
+He has recently written fictional adaptations of some award-winning documentaries he produced: School of Assassins and Skyjack, as well as two others: Nobel's Lost Prize and In Search of the Dawn Redwoods.

 I make films to communicate what I believe is valuable information that I hope will motivate people to do something positive in response.
 I am inspired by people like Brower and others who risk a lot to achieve something worthwhile, people like Nobel Prize winner Linus Pauling, who faced prison for his Ban the Bomb activities during the Cold War; and Dr. Benjamin Spock, who helped raise millions of us with the biggest best seller in history and became an anti-war leader during the Vietnam era.
 Both were the focus of PBS documentaries I produced.